 They have their own hub here - Soft Toy Shuffle

 Ted wishes he knew ALL these Guys and Gals! - ..although, some faces DO look a little familiar!

 ...he has a Few

 Postie Bear is a valued and special friend.
 Precious letters issue from his Australia Post satchel from afar, into the hands of Ted and I.

 And why are they SO precious?

-Well...they came from our grand-daughter, Cirena.....and of course, I shared every word with Ted.
+Well...they came from our grand-daughter, Cirena, and of course, I shared every word with Ted.
 He has shared nearly as many kisses and cuddles with her as I have.
-And this would be the very grand-daughter who used to stuff Postie Bear's satchel full with many notes written to all the special 'soft people' who share our home, when she was about a decade younger than today.
+And this would be the very grand-daughter who used to stuff Postie Bear's satchel full with many notes written to all the special 'soft people' who share our home, when she was many years younger than today.